nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 > You may wish to copy the `.jar` file to the folder you want to use as the _home folder_ for DorManagerPro.
 All the files needed to run DorManagerPro will be created within the home folder.

 4. Open up a command terminal, navigate to the home folder of DorManagerPro with the [`cd` command](https://www.ibm.com/docs/en/aix/7.2?topic=directories-changing-another-directory-cd-command) and type `java -jar DorManagerPro.jar` to run the application.
-After a few seconds, you should see the following UI.<br>
+After a few seconds, you should see the following window appear.<br>
    ![Ui](images/TemplateUi.png)

 5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>